philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     * Actual End

 7. Click **Add**  You will see that the new fields have been added in the order in which they were selected.
+This saves a lot of rearranging in the next step.

 8. Rearrange fields in the **Fields** pane by dragging and dropping field names up or down.
 Recommended order is:
     * Code, Name, Building, Visitor, Scheduled Start, Scheduled End, Actual Start, Actual End